stancl/tenancy-docs/docs/source/v2/application-testing.blade.md

 > Don't forget to create an empty database/testing.sqlite

-You may also wish toa dd `testing.sqlite` to `database/.gitignore`.
+You may also wish to add `testing.sqlite` to `database/.gitignore`.